-Letters of Intent (optional):
+Letters of Intent (required):

-A one-page Letter of Intent (LOI) submitted by the lead institution is recommended for proposal submissions planned for either NRT track.
+A Letter of Intent (LOI) submitted by the lead institution only is required for proposal submissions planned for either NRT track.
+Limits on the number of proposals submitted per institution and per Pl/coPl also apply to the Letters of Intent.
 Letters of Intent are not reviewed but are used to gauge review requirements.
 They are not used as pre-approval mechanisms for the submission of proposals, and no feedback is provided to the submitters.